Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Related Work

 \subsection{Structured Pruning Techniques}

-Structured pruning focuses on eliminating parameters and substructures from networks\cite{fang2024structural}.
-The authors in \cite{Kangtiny} proposed a tiny multi-agent Deep Reinforcement Learning (DRL) algorithm to obtain the optimal game solution, which leverages the structured pruning technique to reduce the parameter number of the actor-critic network.
+Structured pruning techniques focus on eliminating parameters and substructures from networks\cite{fang2024structural}, which has been used to effectively optimize Deep Reinforcement Learning (DRL) algorithms.
+For example, the authors in \cite{Kangtiny} proposed a tiny multi-agent DRL algorithm to obtain the optimal game solution, which leverages the structured pruning technique to reduce the parameter number of the actor-critic network.
 The authors in \cite{su2024compressing} proposed a dynamic structured pruning approach to remove the unimportant neurons of DRL models during the training stage.
 In \cite{fang2024structural}, the authors proposed a dedicated method for compressing diffusion models by utilizing Taylor expansion.
-Motivated by the above works, we, for the first time, apply structured pruning techniques to GDMs for optimal incentive design, making them more efficient and sustainable.
+Diffusion model-based DRL algorithms have been proven to be an effective method to solve network optimization problems\cite{10638123, du2024diffusion}.
+This algorithm uses multi-layer perceptions for iterative denoising from the Gaussian noise\cite{du2024diffusion}, which consumes a lot of energy.
+However, there is no research on developing efficient diffusion model-based DRL algorithms for network optimization.
+Therefore, we, for the first time, apply structured pruning techniques to diffusion model-based DRL algorithms for optimal incentive design, making them more efficient and sustainable.